TOP 3 Key CRM Findings from Study on Medium sized companies

-This dramatically slow these companies down in their decision making and potentially make them fall behind the competition.
+This dramatically slows these companies down in their decision making and potentially make them fall behind the competition.

-Another factor that significantly reduce the organisational efficiency in these companies is the high usage of manual processes (lack of digitalisation) to keep track of customer interactions, sales and lead generation.
+Another factor that significantly reduces the organizational efficiency in these companies is the high usage of manual processes (lack of digitization) to keep track of customer interactions, sales and lead generation.